How to borrow

 The library uses dynamic loan periods: while each item has a standard loan period, this may be changed should another library member request the item.
 If an item you have borrowed is requested by another library member, the loan period is shortened to 1 week (you will receive an SMS and email to let you know the new due date).
 The good news?
 Should you need an item that is out on loan you can request it and get access to it sooner.

 All standard loans are also automatically renewed.
 This means you will not need to return the item by its original due date unless you receive an SMS saying the due date has shortened.
-Items will automatically renew up to five times, but please keep an eye on your MyLibrary account.
+Please remember to always keep an eye on your MyLibrary account.

 Item type Standard loan period* Main collection and books in storage 10 weeks DVDs, CDs and kits 10 weeks Bound journals 1 week High Use Collection items 3 hours or overnight